Massage Therapy as an Alternative to Opioids

 - Since November 2014, The Joint Commission hospital standards for non-pharmacologic strategies for pain included the use of massage therapy.
 [Joint Commission Perspectives, Volume 34, Number 11, November 2014, pp. 11-11(1).
 Clarification to Standard PC.01.02.07]

-AMTA continues to work with the Academy of Integrative Pain Management to foster ongoing dialog on integration of massage therapy into approaches to pain, instead of using opioids.
+AMTA continues to work with a variety of national integrative care groups to promote inclusion of massage therapy into approaches to pain other than opioids.

 Helping Government Address Opioid Use